Banff to Lake Louise (Bow Valley Parkway Hwy 1A)

 A capstone ride is the iconic Banff to Lake Louise Bow Valley Parkway.
 The total cycling distance on this out and back ride is 111 km from the Vermilion Lakes parking area.
 The views are stunning and you may encounter wildlife along the way.
 We have seen both grizzly bears and black bears which is a very different experience when you are on a bike!!
 Watch for a line of cars stopped on the road, this usually means a wildlife spotting.
 Many cyclists carry bear spray however you can almost eliminate the probability of having to use bear spray if you grab a few friends and make this a group ride.

 The Bow Valley Parkway is recommended for a mid-week shoulder season trip when motor vehicle traffic is lighter, however, we know a cyclist who does this route every Saturday morning and avoids the heavy traffic by getting an early start.
-Keep in mind that the Bow Valley Parkway is a seasonal road and has a voluntary closure from March 1 to June 25 from 6-9 pm from Banff to Johnson Canyon to accommodate wildlife.
+Keep in mind that the Bow Valley Parkway is a seasonal road and has a voluntary closure from March 1 to June 25 from 8pm-8 am from Banff to Johnson Canyon to accommodate wildlife.
 Check the Parks Canada website before heading out.
-Due to Covid 19 the first part of this route from Banff to Castle Junction is closed to motor vehicle traffic summer 2020 and 2021 and has become super popular.
+During Covid 19 the first part of this route from Banff to Castle Junction was closed to motor vehicle traffic summer 2020 (and now extended) and as a result it has become super popular.
 I pine a bit for the days when this was a relatively unknown route.

 The benefits of this ride are the views, smooth pavement, wide shoulders, gentle grades and low speed vehicle traffic.
 In addition, the elevation gain on your way in is greater than on your way out so your return trip will be easier on the legs and much quicker.
 Always plan for changing weather, even on clear sunny days.
 Ride in a group due to wild life concerns, ride single file and wear high visibility clothing.
 The speed limit on this road is 60 km/hr and we have generally found the motor vehicle drivers very respectful of cyclists.